 The group reacted to the impact of the COVID-19 pandemic pro-actively by engaging with its airline customers to arrange deferral of certain rental payments in order to provide cashflow relief, while simultaneously engaging with lenders to arrange deferral of certain loan payments to mitigate the reduced rental cash flows from airlines.
-The group has entered into rent deferral agreements with 7 airline customers.
-The rent deferral agreements provide that deferred rents are repaid to the group over periods of 6-12 months with finance cost charged on the deferred amounts for certain agreements.
-The group has also entered into loan principal payment deferral agreements for 19 loans and the deferred loan principal payments are repayable to lenders over periods of 6-12 months with interest charged on the deferred amounts.
+The group has entered into rent deferral agreements with 8 airline customers.
+The group has also entered into loan principal payment deferral agreements for 6 loans and the deferred loan principal payments are repayable to lenders over periods of 3-24 months with interest charged on the deferred amounts.